arkency/posts/posts/2016-07-10-respond-to-format-is-useful-even-without-multiple-formats.md

 ---

-You might think that if a controller action is only capable of rendering HTML there is not much reason to use `respond_to`.
-After all, this is what rails scaffold probably taught you.
+You might think that if a controller action is only capable of rendering HTML, there is not much reason to use `respond_to`.
+After all, this is what
+Rails scaffold probably taught you.

 <!-- more -->